 Real estate agents usually aren’t paid a base salary.
 Instead, the vast majority work on commission, i.e., a set percentage of the final price of the home being sold.

-A low commission real estate agent will list and sell your home for a reduced rate, saving you up to half of the 6% fee agents typically charge in a real estate transaction.
+A low commission real estate agent will list and sell your home for a low cost, saving you up to half of the 6% fee agents typically charge in a real estate transaction.

 If you’re looking for a low commission or discount real estate agent, there are a few different options to choose from: